Saint Helena: Geography

-Situated in the South Atlantic Ocean on the Mid-Atlantic Ridge, more than 2000 km from the nearest major landmass, Saint Helena is remote.
+Situated in the South Atlantic Ocean on the Mid-Atlantic Ridge, 1860 km from the nearest major landmass (Africa), Saint Helena is remote.
 The nearest port on the continent is Moçâmedes in southern Angola; connections to Cape Town, South Africa are used for most shipping needs via the regular cargo ship that serves the island, the MS Helena.

 The island is on the same ridge as two other islands in the southern Atlantic, also British territories: Ascension Island, about 1300 km due north-west in more equatorial waters, and Tristan da Cunha, which is outside the tropics 2430 km to the south.
 The island, in the Western Hemisphere, has the same longitude as Land's End (west Cornwall, England), and western Spain.
 For sharing several trading patterns, and climate effect traits, the island is grouped under West Africa/Africa in most projects, committees and papers of the United Nations.

 The island is 122 km2 in area, and is composed largely of rugged terrain of volcanic origin (the last volcanic eruptions occurred about 7 million years ago).
 Coastal areas are scattered with vegetation on volcanic rock and are warmer and drier than the centre.
 The highest point of the island is Diana's Peak at 818 m.
 In 1996 it became the island's first national park.
 Much of the island is covered by New Zealand flax, a legacy of former industry, but there are some original trees augmented by plantations, including those of the Millennium Forest project, which was established in 2002 to replant, particularly with indigenous gumwood, part of the lost Great Wood and is now managed by the Saint Helena National Trust.